Scrap Rate: How to Calculate and Minimize Waste

 Why Scrap Rate Matters for Cost and Quality

 Scrap drives up direct costs, like raw materials and machine time, but the indirect costs cut even deeper.
-There’s the overtime to make up for lost output, the rush orders to keep up with demand, and the administrative drag of managing rework and waste.
+There is the overtime to make up for lost output, the rush orders to keep up with demand, and the administrative drag of managing rework and waste.
 When defective parts make it past the line, customer trust takes the hit.

 Practical Ways to Lower Scrap Rate